joetansan/RBLX_Scripts/README.md

-# Collection of ROBLOX Scripts scripted by me
+# Collection of lua scripts scripted by me
 Some are obfuscated for security purposes.